finnpiatscheck/2023-French_Guiana_soil_eDNA_metabarcoding/cutadapt_demultiplexing.md

 ...
 ```

 The samples not renamed are used tag combinaisons.
-They should be moved to the ```unused_combinaisons``` folder.
 But they should not be any if unused tag combinaisons were separated from these files previously.

 Next we concatenate round 1 and round 2 files.